Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: quadrupole vs jet trends

-In the left panel the SS peak amplitudes for 62 GeV rescaled by factor 1.6 [$\approx 1/R(\text{62 GeV}) = 1.75$] are then equivalent to the 200 GeV amplitudes.
+In the left panel the SS peak amplitudes for 62 GeV rescaled by factor $1/R(\text{62 GeV}) = 1.65$ (with dijet intercept at 10 GeV consistent with Ref.~\cite{jetspec2}) are then equivalent to the 200 GeV amplitudes.
 In the right panel the unrescaled AS peak amplitudes for the two energies agree closely within the GLS interval.
 For in-vacuum dijets we expect the SS peak amplitude (sum of individual jets projected onto 1D $y_z$) to exhibit a $\log(\sqrt{s_{NN}})$ trend due to the increase of the kinematically-allowed longitudinal rapidity $y_z$ interval, whereas the AS peak amplitude [representing the dijet density on 2D $(y_{z1},y_{z2})$] should increase more slowly or not at all with energy~\cite{jetspec,ppcms}.
-We observe such trends within the transparency interval.
-Thus, comparison of SS and AS centrality and energy trends strongly buttresses a dijet interpretation for those correlation structures, but also reveals a significant change in some jet-related correlation properties above the ST. The substantial increase of jet-related amplitudes (and SS $\eta$ width) above the ST corresponds quantitatively to possible changes in parton fragmentation that still conserve the full parton energy within the resolved jet structure~\cite{bw}.
+We observe just such trends within the transparency interval.
+Thus, comparison of SS and AS centrality and energy trends strongly supports a dijet interpretation for those correlation structures, but also reveals a significant quantitative change in some jet-related correlation properties above the ST. The substantial increase of jet-related amplitudes (and SS $\eta$ width) above the ST corresponds quantitatively to possible changes in parton fragmentation that still conserve the full parton energy within the resolved jet structure~\cite{bw}.
 That description is supported by spectrum analysis~\cite{hardspec,fragevo} and correlation analysis~\cite{jetspec}.